randyttruong/randy-kv/README.md

 # Randy-KV
-Distributed, in-memory key-value database in C++ that utilizes randomized hashing for effective load balancing.
+RandyKV is a distributed, in-memory key-value database that utilizes gossip-based communication and randomized hashing for effective load balancing.

 # Architecture